-Our board of directors has established a compensation committee, which is composed of each of our independent directors, Messrs.
-Abrams, Creagh, Donlin, Keenan, Mahoney and Reilly.
+Our Board of Directors has established a compensation committee, which is composed of Messrs.
+Creagh, Keenan, and Reilly.
 Mr. Keenan chairs the compensation committee, whose principal functions are to:

-- evaluate the performance of our officers; - evaluate the performance of our Manager; - review the compensation and fees payable to our Manager under our management agreement; - recommend to the board of directors the compensation for our independent directors; and - administer the issuance of any securities under our equity incentive plan to our executives or the employees of our Manager.
+- evaluate the performance of our officers; - evaluate the performance of our Manager; - review the compensation and fees payable to our Manager under our management agreement; - recommend to the Board of Directors the compensation for our independent directors; and - administer the issuance of any securities under our equity incentive plan to our executives or the employees of our Manager.